-Country Institution Module ECTS Lithuania General Jonas Žemaitis Military Academy of Lithuania Defence Innovation Management 5
+Institution Module ECTS Country Lithuania General Jonas Žemaitis Military Counter-Terrorism and Combating Organised Crime 5

 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
 Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.